Leocarson/DesmondAI/README.md

 you need SAPI5 for this to work on windows you need NSSpeechSynthesizer for this to work on mac you need espeak for this to work on linux

+I am working on GUI right now
+(spoiler that is not much of a spoiler: you need pygame)